Senior Men Overview

-Elsternwick Cricket Club is affiliated with the Victorian Sub-District Cricket Association (VSDCA) for its senior competitions.
-The VSDCA is considered Victoria’s second most senior turf competition and its 28 member clubs are divided among four geographically aligned groups (North, South, East and West).
+Elsternwick Cricket Club is affiliated with the Victorian Sub-District Cricket Association (VSDCA) for its senior competition.
+The VSDCA is considered Victoria’s second most senior turf competition and its 32 member clubs are divided among four geographically aligned groups (North, South, East and West).
 Elsternwick is in the South group and plays its fellow South group clubs once every season.
 The 1st and 2nd XIs also play against one of the other three groups (North, East, West) each season on a rotating basis.
 The 3rd and 4th XIs play against the East Group each season, thus reducing travel for the lower levels of competition.
 The South / East Group is further split into two divisions at the 3rd and 4th XI level.
 Any lower senior XIs play on Sundays in the Cricket Southern Bayside Competition.

-The Association accommodates players of all abilities with the 1st XI comprising many ex-Premier players who have decided to step back from the demands of Premier cricket along with experienced suburban cricketers and up and coming younger players.
-The lower grades cater for players of varying ability and experience with the 4th XI often a mixture of mature cricketers and junior players getting their first taste of senior turf cricket.
+The club accommodates players of all abilities with the 1st XI comprising many ex-Premier players who have decided to step back from the demands of Premier cricket along with experienced suburban cricketers and up and coming younger players.
+The lower grades cater for players of varying ability and experience with the lowest XIs generally a mixture of mature cricketers and junior players getting their first taste of senior turf cricket.

 The club communicates with its senior players through a specific Senior Player Group on Facebook, email and via the club website.

-The Pennant Competition comprises 13 rounds with a mix of 2-day and 1-day matches scheduled and perhaps a single T20 match in the lower grades.
-The majority of games are played on Saturday but in the higher XIs one or two Sunday games are also played.
+The VSDCA Pennant Competition typically comprises 15 rounds with a mix of 2-day and 1-day matches scheduled.
+The majority of games are played on Saturday but in the higher XIs one or two Sunday games are also sometimes played.
 The top 6 teams in each competition play off in 2-day finals over 3 weekends with Quarter, Semi and Grand Finals played on Saturday and Sunday in March.

-There are also T20 matches scheduled on several Tuesday nights during the season.
+There are also T20 matches scheduled on several Tuesday nights during the season for the 1st XI.
 These are separate to the regular Pennant Competition.

 The fixture of matches can be viewed via the MyCricket / Matches menu.

 1-day games 12:30 pm to 6:30 pm (1st to 3rd XI)